 How Does the Value Proposition Canvas Fit into Design Thinking?

 Design thinking is a human-centered approach to innovation, and the Value Proposition Canvas fits perfectly into this process.
-It integrates seamlessly into the following stages:
+It integrates seamlessly into the following stages:- Empathize: Understanding customer needs and challenges.

 - Define: Identifying core problems that need solutions.